flyingcircusio/doc/src/reference/security/data-protection.md

 We maintain a separate {ref}`data-centers`.

 Physical access to data processing equipment may be performed only by the Flying Circus' administrators.
-Administrators may delegate physical access to other persons (e.g., data center personnel).
+Administrators may delegate physical access to other people (e.g., data center personnel).

 #### Low-security locations